itisaarjan/web102_prework/README.md

 * [✓] List anything else that you can get done to improve the app functionality!

-Well, we can add some animations to the heading and stats-card and also make the website responsive to work in mobile phones.
+Well, we can add some animations to the heading and stats-card.

 ## Video Walkthrough